Common Noun

 Common Noun vs Proper Noun

-While the former is a generic name for an place, animal or thing, a Proper Noun is a specific name that can identify an individual out of a group.
-Here is a sentence where the underlined is a Common Noun while the bold one is a Proper Noun.
+While the former is a generic name for an place, animal or thing.
+A proper noun is a specific name that can identify an individual out of a group.
+Here is a sentence where you will understand the difference between the two nouns.

 • Last night, Stella gave birth to a baby boy.